User Manual – Durst

 2.6.
 Working with Filters in Lists

-In version 1.19.2, the filter function has been revised to provide users with a clear and understandable overview of the available options.
-The user interface of the selection menu is now as follows:
+In version 1.19.2, the filter functionality has been revised to present available options to users more clearly and intuitively.
+The user interface of the selection menu now includes the following elements:

-• Saved Filter Sets [114] – this is where your saved filter sets are located.
+• Saved Filter Sets [114] – displays all your saved Filter Sets.

-• Save As [116] – save either the currently set filters as a new filter set or save an existing filter set under a new name.
+• Save As [116] – saves the currently applied Filters as a new Filter Set, or renames and saves an existing Filter Set under a new name.

-• Delete Filter Set [117] – delete a filter set you have saved completely from the list of filter sets.
+• Delete Filter Set [117] – permanently removes a saved Filter Set from the list.

-• Delete Filter [118] – delete the currently set filter from the filter bar; the currently selected filter set is preserved.
+• Delete Filter [118] – removes the currently applied Filter from the Filter bar without modifying the selected Filter Set.

 Filters that have not yet been saved are marked with an asterisk (*) in the user interface.
-To refer to the settings you have made at a later date, it is essential that you save these settings.
+To ensure you can access these settings later, they must be explicitly saved.

 3. Minor Improvements

-In addition, several minor improvements have been implemented in this version.
+Several additional minor optimizations have also been implemented in this version.

-The menu item Interfaces in Administration > Interfaces has been revised.
-During this process, the Analytics Collector was removed from the user interface and minor improvements were made to the internal logic.
+The menu item Interfaces under Administration > Interfaces has been revised.
+As part of this Update, the Analytics Collector has been removed from the user interface, and the internal logic has been optimized in several areas.

-Starting with this version, the name of the Print Mode [119pri] in Printers > Print Configuration in the Workflow must be unique for each printer.
-This prevents confusion when using the Print Configurations.
-If users attempt to assign the same name again, an error message appears stating that the name or value for the Print Configuration is not allowed.
+Starting with this version, the name of the Print Mode [119] under Printer > Print Configuration must be unique per printer within the Workflow.
+This change helps prevent confusion when managing Print Configurations.
+If users attempt to assign a duplicate name, an error message will be displayed indicating that the specified name or value is not permitted for the Print Configuration.

-Figure 55: The dialog for a Print Configuration with the error message for an identical name
+Figure 55: The dialog of a Print Configuration with an error message due to a duplicate name

-When adding an Operation to a Production Configuration in Automation > Quick Print, the newly added Operation is now also displayed in the Operations overview [120].
-This was not the case in previous versions.
+When an Operation is added to a Production Configuration at a later stage under Automation > Quick Print, the newly added Operation is now also displayed in the Operations overview [120].
+In previous versions, newly added Operations were not visible in this overview.

-Figure 56: The interface of the Quick Print menu with information about the Operations
+Figure 56: The Quick Print menu interface with information about the Operations

 3.4.
 Color Setup – ∆E00